Wasserstein Gradient Flow over Variational Parameter Space for Variational Inference

 \section{Numerical Experiments}

 To validate and enhance our theoretical analyses of the proposed updates, we conduct a series of numerical experiments, including simulated experiments and applications to Bayesian neural networks.
-We compare GFlowVI and NGFlowVI with Wasserstein variational inference (WVI, \citet{lambert2022variational}) and natural gradient variational inference for mixture models (NGVI, \citet{lin2019fast}).
+We compare GFlowVI and NGFlowVI with Wasserstein variational inference (WVI) \citep{lambert2022variational} and natural gradient variational inference for mixture models (NGVI) \citep{lin2019fast}.
 We omit BBVI from our experiments, as previous work demonstrated that NGVI is superior to BBVI.
 We use numbers following the methods' names to denote the number of components $K$ in the mixtures for each method.
 Experiments are done on a PC with Intel Core i9 and 64 GB memory.

-\textbf{Results on simulated dataset}.
-We consider to sample from a 4-cluster Gaussian mixture distribution $\pi$ with equal weights by minimizing the KL divergence between $\pi$ and $q$.
-For NGVI, GFlowVI and NGFlowVI, $q$ is a mixture of diagonal Gaussians, while for WVI, $q$ has full covariance Gaussians.
-Initially, the means of Gaussians are randomly sampled from a 2D normal distribution and variances are set as the identity matrix.
+\textbf{Results on simulated datasets}.
+We first consider to sample from a 4-cluster Gaussian mixture distribution $\pi$, defined on a two-dimensional space, with equal cluster weights.
+The objective is to minimize the KL divergence between $q$ and $\pi$.
+For NGVI, GFlowVI and NGFlowVI, $q$ is a mixture of diagonal Gaussians, while for WVI, $q$ is a mixture of Gaussians with full covariance.
+Initially, the means of Gaussians are randomly sampled from a two-dimensional normal distribution and variances are set to the identity matrix.
 Means and covariance matrices are updated over 1,000 iterations with a fixed learning rate $\eta= 0.001$.
-The expectation $\mathbb{E}_{\textbf{z}\sim q(\cdot|\mathbold{\lambda})}[\cdot]$ is estimated with one sample.
+The expectation $\mathbb{E}_{\textbf{z}\sim q(\cdot|\mathbold{\lambda})}[\cdot]$ is estimated using a single sample.